R\'enyi Entropy, Signed Probabilities, and the Qubit: R enyi Entropy

-where $k=1,2,\ldots$ is a free parameter. \end{defn} Finally we give an example of a quantum state such that the only representatives with Rényi entropy satisfying the lower bound are signed probabilities.
+Finally in this section, we give an example of a quantum state such that the only representatives with R\'enyi entropy satisfying the lower bound are signed probabilities.
 Consider the quantum state $(r_{1},r_{2},r_{3})=(\frac{1}{\surd3},\frac{1}{\surd3},\frac{1}{\surd3})$.
 Set $k=1$.
 The (unique) maximum 2-entropy representation is { {}

-}with negative final component.
+} with negative final component.
 The 2-entropy of $\boldsymbol{q}$ is 2, which is the lower bound we impose below, so we cannot find a representation with all non-negative components with sufficiently high 2-entropy.
 In fact any state with $|r_{1}|+|r_{2}|+|r_{3}|>1$ will have this property.